devtron-labs/devtron-documentation/k8s-dashboard/db-docs/operations/edit-gui-schema.md

 ## Introduction [![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/elements/EnterpriseTag.svg)](https://devtron.ai/pricing)

 In Devtron, you can create [CRDs](../resources/glossary.md#crd) for defining the GUI schema.
-Your GUI schema will be used to determine the fields to be displayed to the user while [editing the manifest in GUI mode](../resource-browser/manage-resources.md#edit-using-gui).
+Your GUI schema will be used to determine the fields displayed to the user when they [edit the manifest in GUI mode](../resource-browser/manage-resources.md#edit-using-gui).

 ## Editing GUI Schema